Azure/azure-quickstart-templates/mahara-autoscale-cache/docs/Parameters.md

 however, like all documentation it can sometimes fall behind.
 For a canonical reference you should review the `azuredeploy.json` file.

+Note: MS SQL is not currently supported by Mahara.

 ## Extracting documentation from azuredeploy.json

 To make it a litte easier to read `azuredeploy.json` you might want to